 Press releases used to be a great way to improve your SEO.
-However, in the past couple of years Google has devalued the value it used to place on these press releases.
-Internet marketing companies and SEO agencies were quite unhappy about this as they lost a great SEO avenue, but press releases in written properly can still have a positive impact on your SEO and internet rankings.
+However, in the past couple of years (and this is since 2017), Google has devalued the value it used to place on these press releases.
+Internet marketing companies and SEO agencies were quite unhappy about this as they lost a great SEO avenue, but press releases, if written properly and not for spam value can still have a positive impact on your internet rankings.

-If you press release, article or even blog gets picked up by a newspaper or magazine with a wide readership this will enhance your customer base and the value of your article.
-If the publications website has a strong page rank this will n turn improve your search engine rankings.
-Internal linking to your website is the foundation of SEO and this type of natural, organic linking is what it’s all about and what we at SEO Sydney Experts will do for your marketing campaign.
+If your press release, article or even blog gets picked up by a newspaper or magazine with a wide readership this will enhance your customer base and the value of your article you have just written.
+If the publications website has a strong page rank this will in turn improve your search engine rankings through trust.
+Back linking to your website like this, is the foundation of SEO and this type of natural, organic linking is what it’s all about.
+So make sure when your writing an article it has to be professionally written.

 Its Easy to Get Your Press Release Turned into an Article by Writing Clever Copy